DuncteBot/skybot-lavalink-plugin/README.md

 **\* Version 1.5.x will only work on Lavalink v3 if you are running java 17 or newer**

-# Lavaplayer users
+# Lava*player* users
+Currently not supported

-If you need to add the source managers to your lavalink instance as well you can use this library to add them: https://github.com/DuncteBot/skybot-source-managers
+~~If you need to add the source managers to your lavalink instance as well you can use this library to add them: https://github.com/DuncteBot/skybot-source-managers~~

 # Adding to lavalink